CSCfi/csc-user-guide/docs/cloud/rahti2/concepts.md

 ### StatefulSet

 Most Kubernetes objects are stateless.
 This means that they may be deleted and recreated, and the application should be able to cope with that without any visible effect.
-For example, a DeploymentConfig defines a Pod with 5 replicas and a Rolling release strategy.
+For example, a Deployment defines a Pod with 5 replicas and a Rolling release strategy.
 When a new image is deployed, Kubernetes will kill one by one all Pods, recreating them with different names and possibly in different nodes, always keeping at least 5 replicas active.
 For some application this is not acceptable, for this use case, Stateful sets have been created.

-Like a DeploymentConfig, a StatefulSet defines Pods based on container specification.
+Like a Deployment, a StatefulSet defines Pods based on container specification.
 But unlike a Deployment, a StatefulSet gives an expected and stable identity, with a persistent identifier that it is maintained across any event (upgrades, re-deployments, ...).
 A stateful set provides:

 * Stable, unique network identifiers.
 * Stable, persistent storage.